Both in-person and virtual internship experiences of Spring & Summer 2021 are eligible for funding—see below for details.

 To apply for the LSA Internship Scholarship, you will need to complete these three steps:

-Step one: Register your virtual internship on the LSA Opportunity Network.
+Step one: Register your virtual or in-person internship on the LSA Opportunity Network.

 All applicants to the LSA Internship Scholarship must register their internship on the LSA Opportunity Network.
 This step must be completed before the LSA Scholarships Office can review a student's LSA Internship Scholarship application.